Scotland end hosts Zimbabwe's World Cup hopes

 Zimbabwe lost four wickets for 37 runs early into their innings.

-And, although Ryan Burl hit an impressive 83 to put the game in the balance, Tendai Chatara fell lbw to Safyaan Sharif as the hosts fell short.
+And, although Ryan Burl hit an impressive 83 to put the game in the balance, Tendai Chatara was bowled by Safyaan Sharif as the hosts fell short.

 Sharif became the first Scot to take 100 international wickets, but it was three early wickets from man of the match Chris Sole that proved crucial.